Last updated on March 30th, 2023

 “Devil eggs?” he asked in horror.
 “Will you get in trouble if you eat them?”

-I assured my anxious child that the devil had nothing to do with the name, thought I couldn’t tell him how they earned that particular moniker.
+I assured my anxious child that the devil had nothing to do with the name, though I couldn’t tell him how they earned that particular moniker.
 In the 1800’s, the term deviled was used to describe particularly spicy food.
 Early egg recipes were seasoned with cayenne and spicy mustard, earning them the label deviled eggs.

-Three ingredients every Southern deviled egg recipe should include
+Four ingredients every Southern deviled egg recipe should include

 In addition, I also like to add:

-- Dijon mustard
+- 2 1/2 teaspoons Dijon mustard

-- Garlic powder
+- 1/4 teaspoon garlic powder

-- Salt and pepper, to taste
+- Salt and black pepper, to taste

-Related Recipes:
+Related recipes:

 Southern Deviled Eggs with Relish